Skip to content

 A diagram of the review screen split in 4 sections

-1. Top menu – Provides options to search and navigate through the available material.
+1. Top menu – Provides options to search and navigate through the documents.

 • Use the Find tab to: